CHTC/chtc-website-source/fellowships/index.md

 </h1>

 <div class="alert alert-info" role="alert">
 <strong>Applications for the Summer 2026 CHTC Fellows Program are now open.
-Two additional 2026 Fellows projects will be posted by November 15th.</strong> The final deadline for applications is March 1, 2026 (midnight CT).
+Two additional 2026 Fellows projects will be posted by November 15th.</strong>
 </div>